pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Get the reference classes for CLASSNAME.

-      Get the reference classes (or their classnames) for the CLASSNAME argument filtered by the role and result class options and modified  by the other options.
+      Get the reference classes (or class names) for the CLASSNAME argument filtered by the role and result class options and modified by the other options.

+      Results are displayed as defined by the output format global option.

     Options:
-      -R, --resultclass <class name>  Filter by the classname provided.
+      -R, --resultclass <class name>  Filter by the result classname provided.
+                                      Each returned class (or classname) should be this class or its subclasses.
+Optional.
       -r, --role <role name>          Filter by the role name provided.
+Each returned class (or classname) should refer
+                                      to the target instance through a property with a name that matches the value of this parameter.
+Optional.
       --no-qualifiers                 If set, request server to not include qualifiers in the returned class(s).
 The
                                       default behavior is to request include